Khaled1771/TheUltimate-CI-CD/Jenkins/readme.md

 2. **Change Build Parameters**:
    - Environment variables can be modified in the Jenkinsfile
    - Add parameters in the job configuration for dynamic values

+## Monitoring Jenkins

+To monitor Jenkins performance and health:

+1. **Install the Prometheus Plugin** (if not already installed)
+   - Navigate to "Manage Jenkins" > "Manage Plugins" > "Available"
+   - Search for and install "Prometheus metrics"

+2. **Configure Prometheus Metrics**
+   - The plugin exposes metrics at `/prometheus` endpoint
+   - Verify metrics are available by visiting `http://<JENKINS_IP>:8080/prometheus/`

+3. **Configure Prometheus to Scrape Jenkins**
+   - Use the configuration in the [Monitoring directory](../Monitoring/)
+   - Apply the `jenkins-scrapeConfig.yaml` to your Prometheus instance

+4. **Visualize Metrics in Grafana**
+   - Import the Jenkins dashboard (ID: 9964) into your Grafana instance
+   - Configure alerts for key metrics like job failure rate and queue size

 ## Troubleshooting